 First, you have to find some perfectly ripe peaches.
 Once you have done that, you are ready to go!

 In a large skillet, over low heat, melt butter, brown sugar and cream.
 Stir until mixture is smooth.

-If using a cake pan, pour the topping from the saucepan and spread it evenly across the bottom of the pan.
+Grab your springform pan.
+Pour the caramel topping from the saucepan and spread it evenly across the bottom of the pan.
 Put your peach slices on top of the topping in any pattern your want.